JWST occultation reveals unforeseen complexity in Chariklo's ring system: Abstract

-The small particle sizes inferred for C2R raise questions about its long-term stability.
+However, small particle sizes raise questions about long-term stability.
 In general, radiation pressure could expel micron-sized grains on relatively short timescales, potentially leading to structural distortion or dispersal \citep{Csaba2024}.
-Yet, occultation data spanning nearly a decade reveal no significant changes in the ring’s radial position (see Table~\ref{tab:occparams}), suggesting that a stabilising or replenishing mechanism must be active.
-Such mechanisms may mirror those proposed for other dusty rings and could involve interactions with C1R.
+Yet, occultation data spanning nearly a decade reveal no significant changes in the radial position of both C1R and C2R (see Table~\ref{tab:occparams}), suggesting that a stabilising or replenishing mechanism must be active.
 The confinement of C1R is thought to result from the strong 1:3 spin-orbit resonance with Chariklo’s rotation, in which a ring particle completes one orbit for every three rotations of the central body \citep{Salo2024}.
 While effective for C1R, this resonance drives an outward migration of the ring, ultimately risking its departure from the resonance and subsequent dispersion.
 A small external shepherd moon has been hypothesised to prevent such drift and maintain C1R’s location \citep{Salo2024}.
-If present, this moonlet might share its orbit with C2R and act as a source of dust, analogous to the small satellites observed in Saturn’s and Uranus’s ring systems.
-This scenario is further supported by our estimate of C2R’s dynamical spreading timescale: based on JWST measurements, we find a median value of only 0.36 years (1$\sigma$ range: 0.23–0.77 years; see Methods, Section~\ref{subsec:time_scale_of_c2r}), implying that without confinement or replenishment, the ring should have dispersed since its discovery in 2013.
+If present, this moonlet might share its orbit with C2R and act as a source of ring material, analogous to the small satellites observed in Saturn’s and Uranus’s ring systems.
+This scenario is further supported by our estimate of C2R’s dynamical spreading timescale: based on JWST measurements, we find a median value of only 0.34 years (1$\sigma$ range: 0.21–0.96 years; see Methods, Section~\ref{subsec:time_scale_of_c2r}), implying that without confinement or replenishment, the ring should have dispersed since its discovery in 2013.
 A co-orbiting shepherd satellite could thus play a dual role—maintaining the ring’s sharp edges while continuously supplying fresh material \citep{Sickafoose2024}.
-However, another recent dynamical study about the effect of solar radiation pressure on the stability of a small-body rings also shows that for highly tilted rings, such as around Chariklo, there are two plausible particle size range that can be stable: $\lesssim2.5-15\,\mu$m and $\lesssim60-300\,\mu$m, continuing to allow for both possible options \citep{Regaly2025}.
+However, another recent dynamical study about the effect of solar radiation pressure on the stability of a small-body rings shows that for highly tilted rings, such as the one around Chariklo, there are two plausible particle size ranges that can be stable: $\lesssim2.5-15\,\mu$m and $\lesssim60-300\,\mu$m \citep{Regaly2025}.
+If the outer ring is indeed degrading over a timescale of just a few years, this would mark it as a transient structure, potentially representative of a broader class of ephemeral rings among small bodies, as hinted by episodic activity and temporarily bound structures around another Centaur, Chiron \citep{Ortiz2023}.